makersacademy/takeaway-challenge/README.md

 * Dish price would be more efficient as an Integer represented in pence, but presented as a two decimal place Float
 * Dish could have a description as well as a name
 * Implement Menu.remove(dish) method
+* Implement Order.remove(number) method
+* Add Order number unique identifier to Order (and send with TextMessage)
+* Add Orders Class to hold all Orders

 # Original README